Vinod Ghosalkar

 Vinod Ramchandra Ghosalkar is an Indian politician and leader of Shiv Sena from Mumbai, Maharashtra.
 He was member of Maharashtra Legislative Assembly from 2009 to 2014.
-He was earlier corporator in Municipal Corporation of Greater Mumbai.
+Previously, he was also a corporator in the Municipal Corporation of Greater Mumbai.
 He remained with the Uddhav Thackeray camp during the 2022 split in the party.
-His son Abhishek Ghosalkar was shot dead in February 2024 while streaming on facebook live by an assailant who was seen participating in functions with the Chief Minister Eknath Shinde.
+His son Abhishek Ghosalkar was shot dead in February 2024 while streaming live on Facebook by an assailant who was seen participating in functions with the Chief Minister Eknath Shinde.
 The assailant himself died soon afterwards while the murder case was ongoing.
 The police has ruled the assailant's death to be a case of suicide.